-15. COVID-19 Pandemic
+COVID-19 Pandemic

-The Company's operations could be significantly adversely affected by the effects of a widespread global outbreak of a pandemic, including the recent outbreak of respiratory illness caused by COVID-19.
-The Company cannot accurately predict the impact COVID-19 will have on its operations and the ability of others to meet their obligations to the Company.
-In addition, the outbreak of the contagious diseases could result in another widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could subsequently impact the Company's operations and ability of borrowers to repay their debts.
+The Company's operations could be significantly adversely affected by the effects of a widespread global outbreak of a contagious disease, including the recent outbreak of respiratory illness caused by COVID-19.
+The Company cannot accurately predict the impact COVID-19 will have on its operations and the ability of others to meet their obligations with the Company.
+In addition, the outbreak of the contagious diseases could result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could further affect the Company's operations and ability of borrowers to repay their debt.